This tasty Cilantro Lime Sauce for Fish Tacos is herbaceous and zesty, adding just the right amount of flavor and kick to your fish tacos.

 » Also try one of these taco-inspired dishes that are perfect with this cilantro lime sauce.

-I love a good fish taco, whether I’m making them with cod, halibut, or shrimp.
+I love a good fish taco, whether I’m making cod, halibut, shrimp or red fish tacos.
 But the one thing a good fish taco needs is a zesty and delicious sauce to bring it all together.
 That’s where this cilantro lime sauce comes in handy.

 The bright acidity of the lime and a little kick of heat from some added chili powder lends just the right notes to this fish taco sauce.
 Drizzle it on your tacos and see how it livens up the flavor.